jenna-winkler/bee-agent-framework/python/README.md

 ➡️ Explore more in our [examples library](/python/examples).

-## Contribution Guidelines
+## Contribution guidelines

-The BeeAI Framework is an open-source project and we ❤️ contributions.<br>
+BeeAI framework is an open-source project and we ❤️ contributions.<br>

 If you'd like to help build BeeAI, take a look at our [contribution guidelines](/python/docs/CONTRIBUTING.md).